Stewardship Seed Funding

 Awarding Process

 Seed Funding is awarded by the RDN's DWWP Program, based on the merit of the application and how it matches current program priorities.
-Funding issued can be up to $5000.
-Funding beyond $5000 up to $10,000 may be considered based on RDN discretion, project need, and available budget.
+Funding issued can be up to $10,000.
 Apply early as limited funds are available each year.
 It will be indicated at the top of this webpage when funding is exhausted for the year.

 Permits and Permissions